masylum/dialect-http/Readme.md

 ## Configuration options

   - `title`: Custom title for the backend.
+  - `users`: Users with acces to the translations
     - `username`: Username to authenticate.
 Defaults to 'admin'
     - `password`: Password to authenticate.
 Defaults to 'admin'
+    - `locales`: Locales that this user can edit.
+Defaults to all.
+    - `can_approve`: Approval permission within user's locales.
+Defaults to 'true'
   - `port`: Port number where the application will be running.
   - `dialect`: Object containing dialect options.